 Sustainability in Schools

-- delivering the Actsmart Schools Energy Program – conducting audits and providing advice, assisting schools to establish student energy teams and utilise a student energy kit to encourage the whole school to adopt sustainable behaviours;
+- upgrading the Actsmart Schools Energy Program – conducting audits and providing advice where necessary, assisting schools to establish student energy teams and developing a student energy kit to encourage the whole school to adopt sustainable behaviours;

 - providing assistance to schools to establish and maintain a waste and recycling system by offering support to staff and student teams and providing a range of resources such as an interactive waste display and a waste PowerPoint for the waste and recycling system to be explained to the whole school community;

 - providing professional development for teachers in the areas of energy efficiency, waste management and sustainable management of schools grounds;

 - monitoring water usage and providing advice and assistance to schools to reduce water consumption as part of the Education and Training Directorate’s Smart Meter Program; and

 - collecting accurate data for monitoring, reporting progress and the accreditation of schools.

 The Carbon Neutral Schools – Stage 1 project continues in 2015-16.
 Works are planned at up to eight schools to improve the thermal performance of the building fabric which will include ceiling insulation, improved glazing and draft proofing.
 To complement these infrastructure changes the Education and Training Directorate will work with these schools to foster a sustainable school community.